 A friend's wedding in Ho Chi Minh City motivated me to make up for lost time and visit Vietnam after I skipped it during my first backpacking trip through Southeast Asia in 2008.

 Kel and I arrived five days before the wedding to acclimate to the new culture, food, and traffic patterns.
 As our sleep improved, we saw and experienced more of Saigon.

 What follows is a list of the best things we did during five full days of sightseeing.
 I've also included a few attractions and day trips on my to-do list that we didn't have time for.

 What To See in Saigon

 1. War Remnants Museum

-One of the most challenging, albeit eye-opening, things to do in Ho Chi Minh City is a visit to the War Remnants Museum, dedicated to preserving the memory of the Vietnam War.
+One of the most challenging, albeit eye-opening, things to do in Ho Chi Minh City is to visit the War Remnants Museum, which is dedicated to preserving the memory of the Vietnam War.